hsandid/SmartIrrigationSystem/docs/docs/Meetings-Overview/Meeting-8thJune.md

 # Week #1 (June 8th)

+- Work Completed

+  - No work related to the internship done before the first meeting

+### Internship Logistics

 - Considering the current situation, we need to discuss the logistics of some aspects (i.e. Meeting with agriculture experts, work in the field, ordering required hardware like the LoRa interface...).

+### Post-Meeting

-- During this first meeting, we have discussed the scope of my work on the *Smart Irrigation Controller*
+- During this first meeting, we have discussed the scope of my work on the *Smart Irrigation Controller* for the duration of the internship

   - Developing a working prototype for the *Smart Irrigation Controller*, targeted to run on a Raspberry-Pi.